 The Progressive Christian Alliance seeks to facilitate connection and build community between progressive or inclusive ministers and ministries, to train and ordain new clergy, and to support new and diverse faith communities.

 The alliance also has a strong ecumenical focus, ordaining clergy that serve in churches of other denominations as well as welcoming clergy from other denominations into full membership in the Progressive Christian Alliance, without requiring those to break their ties with their other affiliations.
-Clergy of the Progressive Christian Alliance serve not only in traditional church settings, but also in chaplaincies with non-profit organizations.
+Clergy of the Progressive Christian Alliance serve not only in traditional church settings, but also in chaplaincies, non-profit organizations, and many other settings.

 LITURGICAL LIFE AND EXPRESSION